Harold Salvesen: Whaling

 In 1928 Salvesen left Oxford to enter the family business, alongside his brothers Noel and Norman and his cousin Iver.
-The work was divided among the partners, with Norman responsible for chartering and agency work and Iver handling merchant shipping.
+The work was divided among the brothers, working as partners, with Norman responsible for chartering and agency work and Iver handling merchant shipping.
 Noel, with his father Theodore, headed the whaling division, which Harold joined.
 After learning Norwegian – the universal language among the whalers – he spent the summers of 1928/29 and 1929/30 in the Antarctic, the first senior manager to actually visit the Southern Ocean whaling fleet, and came back arguing strongly for more investment and more modern practices.
 He oversaw the conversion of two factory ships for pelagic whaling, Salvestria and Sourabaya, and brought a new zeal and efficiency to the operations at South Georgia and at sea.
 The boom in Antarctic whaling came to an abrupt halt in 1930/31, with the price of oil dropping by half, and over the following years Salvesen was a leading player in the negotiations to establish an agreed catch quota among the whaling firms.
 His major achievement was to set the quota in terms of whales killed rather than oil produced, encouraging a less wasteful approach to whaling.

 As Harold grew more experienced with the business, he took over the operational aspects of running the fleet while Noel concentrated on selling the oil.
 During the 1930s he reorganised the staffing of the Salvesen fleet to include more British seamen – it had previously been 95% Norwegian – resulting in repeated clashes with the Norwegian seamen's unions, but a growing closeness with the British National Union of Seamen.
 On the outbreak of the Second World War the Salvesen fleet headed south for the Antarctic summer, returning in 1940 to find that their Norwegian home ports were now occupied by Germany.
 The following season, after three Norwegian factory ships were captured by the commerce raider Pinguin the government ordered the suspension of all whaling for the duration of the war, despite Salvensen's protests that whale oil was a valuable food source.
 The entire British whaling fleet was dispersed, with the factory ships leased to the Ministry of Transport as oil tankers and military transports, and the whalecatchers leased to serve as patrol ships and minesweepers.
 Over the following years Salvesen worked to shepherd this fleet of ships through the Battle of the Atlantic, with great losses; every Salvesen and Unilever factory ship was sunk, along with two of the large modern Norwegian factory ships.